tgdwyer/tgdwyer.github.io/_chapters/parsercombinators.md

 ### Exercises

-- Make an instance of `show` for `Expr` which pretty prints such trees
+- Make an instance of `Show` for `Expr` which pretty prints such trees
-- Make a function which performs the calculation specified in an `Expr` tree like the one above.
+- Make a function that performs the calculation specified in an `Expr` tree like the one above.

 ---

-Obviously we are going to need to parse numbers, so let’s start with a simple parser which creates a `Number`.
+Obviously we are going to need to parse numbers, so let’s start with a simple parser that creates a `Number`.
 Note that whereas our previous parser had type `phoneNumber :: Parser [Char]`—i.e. it produced strings—this, and most of the parsers below, produces an `Expr`.

 ```haskell